ELTERWATER,

 banking, and then continued up some steps.
 This was our route,

-but first we went right on short diversion to view the
+but first we went right on a short diversion to view the

-spectacular Colwith Force, that really in spate too!!
+spectacular Colwith Force, that really was in spate too!!
 The drop is

 about 55ft.